"As far as I'm concerned, all this crap in the ring represents the fans out here."

 - In a subversion of the subversion, Mick Foley became Dude Love, a fake face.

-- Managers can also be heels as well, as Vince McMahon and Paul Heyman have proven, and commentators too, and referees!
+- Managers can also be heels, as Vince McMahon and Paul Heyman have proven, as well as commentators, and even referees!

 - Several wrestlers created the prototype for a particular type of heel, that is maintained to this day.